-The Thanksgiving holiday focuses on bringing family and friends together over a shared meal.
+The Thanksgiving holiday focuses on bringing family and friends together over a shared (or virtual) meal.
 Planning ahead will help ensure an enjoyable holiday.
 Tips for starting the planning process:

 - Consider refrigerator and freezer space.
 You will need cold storage for holding and/or thawing your holiday bird.
 The weeks before Thanksgiving may be a good time to clean out the freezer and warm up those leftovers so you have space for the holiday meal.

 - Gather containers for storing leftovers.
-Some of your guests may look forward to turkey sandwiches or a bowl of turkey soup on Black Friday.
+You may look forward to turkey sandwiches or a bowl of turkey soup on Black Friday.
 To ensure that those leftovers are safely stored in the refrigerator, plan ahead and gather shallow containers for quick cooling in the refrigerator.

 - Enter the USDA Meat & Poultry Hotline number into your phone contacts: 1-888-MPHotline or 1-888-674-6854.
 The Hotline has answered nearly 3 million calls as part of USDA’s consumer food safety education efforts, and it’s open Thanksgiving week and Thanksgiving day.
 Food safety experts who staff the Hotline (yes, there are real people answering the calls!) answer calls in both English and Spanish.
 And if your question arises after Hotline hours, you can listen to more than 50 food safety messages recorded in either English or Spanish, 24 hours a day.